saurabhkulkarni2312/saurabh.github.io/_posts/project/2016-02-10-Image-Processing.markdown

 Tool used: MATLAB.

-- **Image Transformations and Albedo Detection for given lightsources** Rendered the image of a face with two different point light sources using a Lambertian reflectance model.
+- **Image Transformations and Albedo Detection for given lightsources** Rendered the image of a face with two different point light sources using a Lambertian reflectance model.
 Two albedo maps were used.

 - **Corner Detection and Triangulation using Epipolar based Geometry**